pewresearch/django_commander/README.md

 1. Organize and nest your management commands into subfolders and easily access them from the command line with no hassle
 2. Automatically log commands that get run
-3. Use a standardized system for loading and processing data
+3. Use standardized processes for loading and processing data
 4. Keep track of the objects in your database that get modified by each command
 5. Easily run your commands programmatically and have them return values